 Freedman is well entrenched in the US Healthcare landscape and serves our nation in a variety of healthcare advisory roles.
 Freedman is a founding member of the Healthcare Policy Advisory Council for Harvard Medical School.
-He lends his considerable knowledge of the healthcare industry to advise Harvard’s Healthcare Markets and Regulations Lab, helping transform healthcare access and delivery locally and nationally.
-As a member of the Board of the Leonard D. Schaeffer Center for Health Policy and Economics at the University of Southern California he provides guidance and support for key initiatives related to measurably improving value in healthcare through evidence-based policy solutions, research excellence, transformative education, and private and public sector engagement.
-He is an esteemed board member for the AltaMed Health Services Foundation, the largest independent Federally Qualified Community Health Center operator in the country, serving more than 140,000 community members through 43 clinics in underserved communities throughout Los Angeles and Orange Counties.
+He lends his considerable knowledge of the healthcare industry as Chairman of the Industry Working Group for Harvard’s Healthcare Markets and Regulations Lab, helping to transform healthcare access and delivery locally and nationally.
+As a member of the Board of the Leonard D. Schaeffer Center for Health Policy and Economics at the University of Southern California, he provides guidance and support for key initiatives related to measurably improving value in healthcare through evidence-based policy solutions, research excellence, transformative education, and private and public sector engagement.
+He also serves as a National Council Co-Chair for American Enterprise Institute.

 Freedman has distinguished himself as an innovative leader and visionary.
-His accomplishments have earned him numerous awards, including the Lifetime Achievement Award from the National Minority Quality Forum, April 2016, presented to individuals who have worked in practice and public policy to eliminate healthcare disparities.
+His accomplishments have earned him numerous awards, including the Lifetime Achievement Award from the Congressional Black Caucus and National Minority Quality Forum in April 2016, presented to individuals who have worked in practice and public policy to eliminate healthcare disparities.